anahid-bauer/anahid-bauer.github.io/trivia.md

 - **I'm glad to have found awesome teammates**<br>

-#### I am fascinated by challenges, especially those that resemble puzzles/jigzaw puzzles
+#### I love challenges, especially those that resemble puzzles/jigzaw puzzles
 - **Here are some pictures of my collection**<br>